influxdata/awesome/docs/part-3/writing-and-querying-data.md

 In order to check one’s work, there is the very useful [dryrun](https://docs.influxdata.com/influxdb/cloud/reference/cli/influx/write/dryrun/) command that will parse the data, but rather than write the data to the database, will report any errors.
 Additionally, pass in the “skipHeader” option so that the CLI does not try to parse the first row as data.

-Finally, it is useful to include the --skipRowOnError option in order to see all errors instead of stopping at the first error.
+It is useful to include the --skipRowOnError option in order to see all errors instead of stopping at the first error.
 The whole command looks like this:

 ```